 The variables of most present interest are the integration dummies.
 For each of the six RTBs, I specify five dummy variables to capture its effects on trade.
-The first three of these capture the effects on, respectively, trade between members, member imports from nonmembers, and member exports to non-members.
+The first three of these capture the effects on, respectively, trade between members, member imports from nonmembers, and member exports to nonmembers.
 The other two are used to separate out the Japan-specific effects and capture an RTB's effects on member imports from Japan and on member exports to Japan.
-In (1) the RTB dummy variables are: $I{ijt}^{b}$ , which is equal to one if i and j are both members of bloc b in year t; $M{ijt}^{b}$ , which is equal to one when j is a member of bloc b in year t (and i is not Japan); $X{ijt}^{b}$ , which is equal to one when i is a member of bloc b in year t (and j is not Japan); $MJ{ijt}^{b}$ , which is equal to one when j is a member of bloc b in year t and i is Japan; and $XJ{ijt}^{b}$ , which is equal to one when i is a member of bloc b in and j is Japan.
+In equation (1), the RTB dummy variables are I{ijt}^b , which is equal to one if i and j are both members of bloc b in year t; M{ijt}^b , which is equal to one when j is a member of bloc b in year t (and j is not Japan); MJ{ijt}^b , which is equal to one when j is a member of bloc b in year t (and j is not Japan); MJ{ijt}^b , which is equal to one when j is a member of bloc b in year t (and j is not Japan); MJ{ijt}^b , which is equal to one when j is a member of bloc b in year t (and j is not Japan); MJ{ijt}^b , which is equal to one when j is a member of bloc b in year t (and j is not Japan); MJ{ijt}^b , which is equal to one when j is a member of bloc b in year t (and j is Japan; and XJ{ijt}^b , which is equal to one when j is a member of bloc b in